perceh/Papery/README.md

 </script>
 ```

-All settings applied like in the demo would look like the following
+All settings applied like in the demo would look like the following:
 ```
 <script>
 	$(document).ready(function(){
+		var settings = {
+			authenticFilter: 'on',
-		var settings = {authenticFilter: 'on', randomizeHeaders: {state: 'on', topHeaderElement: 'h1', bottomHeaderElement: 'h2', topHeaderClass: ["hl1", "hl3"], bottomHeaderClass: ["hl4", "hl2"]}, hoverFilter: 'on'};
+			randomizeHeaders: {topHeaderElement: 'h1', bottomHeaderElement: 'h2', topHeaderClass: ["hl1", "hl3"], bottomHeaderClass: ["hl4", "hl2"]},
+			hoverFilter: 'on',
+			screenSizeLoadamount: {monitor: 15, tablet: 10, mobile: 3}
+		};
 		var papery = new Papery(settings);
 	});
 </script>
 ```
+Setting a setting the state of authenticFilter or hoverFilter "on" means that it will bind to an image.
+If you set any element screenSizeLoadamount or randomizeHeader it will overwrite the default setting you declared in the settings.

 #### An authentic newspaper filter
 An authentic newspaper filter can be applied to all your images by copy pasting the following setting between the settings.